tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/访问策略语言/访问策略语言概述_intl_en.md

 Parameter | Description | Required
 --|--|--
-qcs | Abbreviation of the qcloud service, which refers to Tencent Cloud services. | Yes project_id | Project information, which is only used to enable compatibility with legacy CAM logic. | No service_type | Abbreviation of the product such as COS. | Yes region | Region information.
-For more information, see [Regions & Endpoints](https://intl.cloud.tencent.com/document/product/436/6224) supported by Tencent Cloud COS. | Yes account | Root account information of the resource owner.
+qcs | Abbreviation of the qcloud service, which refers to Tencent Cloud services. | Yes project_id | Describes the project information, which is only used to enable compatibility with legacy CAM logic. | No service_type | Describes the abbreviation of the product such as COS. | Yes region | Describes the region information.
+For more information, see [Regions & Endpoints](https://intl.cloud.tencent.com/document/product/436/6224) supported by Tencent Cloud COS. | Yes account | Describes the root account information of the resource owner.
 Currently, `uin` or `uid` can be used to describe the resource owner. `uin` is the UIN of the root account.
 It is expressed in the format of `uin/${OwnerUin}`, for example, `uin/100000000001`. `uid` is the app ID of the root account.
 It is expressed in the format of `uid/${appid}`, for example, `uid/1250000000`.
-Currently, COS resource owners are all described using `uid`, i.e., the app ID of the root account. | Yes resource | Detailed resource information.
+Currently, COS resource owners are all described using `uid`, i.e., the app ID of the root account. | Yes resource | Describes the detailed resource information.
 In COS, a resource is described using the bucket XML API access domain name. | Yes

 The following example specifies the bucket `examplebucket-1250000000`.